Global share markets rise, bonds fall on U.S. jobs data - Up News Info

 Article content

-The MSCI All Country World index rose 0.12%, and the pan-European STOXX index rose 0.24%, while in the United States, the S&P 500 and Nasdaq hit record highs.
+The MSCI All Country World index gained 0.31%, while the pan-European STOXX 600 index rose 0.26%.
+On Wall Street, the S&P 500 and Nasdaq hit record highs.

 “For capital markets, equities and bonds, this was a Goldilocks report,” said Darrell Cronk, chief investment officer at Wells Fargo wealth and investment management.
 “This was perfect.
 There were enough jobs that you’d want to see but not so many that it concerns people that the Fed may have to act sooner.”

-Still, gold jumped as much as 1% earlier on Friday, closing in on $1,800, on a weakened dollar as investors weighed prospects that Fed policy would tighten following the jobs report.
+Still, gold edged higher, after having jumped by much as 1% earlier in the session, on a weakened dollar as investors weighed prospects that Fed policy would tighten following the jobs report.

 Advertisement